 Integration techniques action step – Breathwork

 There are online ways to experience breathwork.
 And if approached with a gentle intention, doing it this way is perfectly fine.
 As with most practices, there are some contraindications (reasons to not participate) to certain styles of breathing.
 Diagnosed medical conditions like epilepsy (seizures) and heart disease being a couple.
-There should be advice on this verbally or written before the session.
+And there should be advice on this verbally or written before the session.
 Otherwise, the logical advice is that ‘no-one ever died breathing’.
 I highly recommend however that if your intention is integration, seek an ‘in person’ experience.
-Either as a one on one, or as part of a group.
+And this can be either as a one on one, or as part of a group.

 If you choose a group, make sure there are enough helpers there to give you a bit of personal attention if you need it.
-Remember set and setting applies here!
+And remember set and setting applies here!

 If you want to explore by yourself, then start slowly.
-For now, just being aware of your breathing in a mindful way will help.
+And for now, just being aware of your breathing in a mindful way.
 And learn a couple of very easy breath patterns to quickly reduce anxiety and calm your nervous system.
 Have a pen and notebook with you when you do breathwork in case you feel inspired to write something down or draw a picture relating to your experience.

 Integration techniques action step – Coherence with Breathwork